-A21 - The Clash of Ideologies in Europe 1900-2000.
-A22 - The Partition of Ireland 1900-1925 Unit 1 looks at the origins and changing nature of the century-long conflict between the two superpowers, America and Russia.
-Unit 2 looks at Ireland in the early 20th century and the crucial events that shaped our country today.
+A21 - The American Presidency 1901-2000

+A22 - The Partition of Ireland 1900-1925

+Unit 1 looks at the changing nature of the American Presidency (1901-2000) Unit 2 looks at Ireland in the early 20^{th} century and the crucial events that shaped our country today.

 Assessment:

 There are two external written examinations for AS and A2 History.
 These are taken at the end of each year of study.
 The weighting of these units is as follows:

 AS1 - 20% of GCE

-AS1 - 20% of GCE

 AS2 -20% of GCE

 AS2 -20% of GCE

 A21 - 20% of GCE

-A21 - 20% of GCE

 A22 - 40% of GCE

 A22 - 40% of GCE

+A22 - 40% of GCE

 Course Requirements

 Students must have:

 - A passion for History.

 - Good Literacy skills grade B or above in GCSE English Language

 - A willingness to ask questions

 - An ability to examine and understand historical sources

 - A commitment to carry out independent research, to work hard both in class and at home and to meet deadlines.

 - A grade B or above in GCSE History.
 The skills and knowledge acquired at GCSE are a solid foundation for the study of History at GCE.
-Candidates who have not previously studied History must speak to the Leader of Learning for guidance before making their
+Candidates who have not previously studied History must speak to the Leader of Learning for guidance before making their choice.

 Additional Information

 A-Level History is a rigorous, academic subject which provides an excellent basis for many careers and is widely accepted as an entrance requirement for a variety of university and college courses.

 SKILLS CAREERS

 Analysis Law

 Research Politics

 Communication Business

 Arguing Economics

 Problem solving Teaching

 Essay writing Advertising

 IT (OCR) (Level 3) (Cambridge Technical)

 .....

 Leader of Learning // Miss T McCracken

 Examination Board & Syllabus //

 OCR Cambridge Technical Level 3 in IT

-QAN Code: 60046235
+OAN Code: 60046235

 Course Description: